jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 This tells rustc that the lifetime of the return value is the same as the lifetime of the first parameter.

-The lifetime of the return value must have the same annotation as at least one of the parameters.
+The lifetime of the return value must have the same annotation as at least one of the parameters (or be `'static`, which we'll discuss in a moment).
 If you created a reference to something you create inside the function and return it, whatever you created will be dropped at the end of the function, so the reference will be invalid.

 ## Lifetime Annotations in Struct Definitions

 So far all the structs we've created in this book have owned all their types.
-If we want to store a reference in a struct, we can, but we need to annotate it's type.
+If we want to store a reference in a struct, we can, but we need to explicitly annotate it's lifetime.
 Just like a function, we do this with the generic syntax:

 ```rust
 struct ImportantExcerpt<'a> {